Molotov–Ribbentrop Pact: Background

 At the beginning of the 1930s, the Nazi Party's rise to power increased tensions between Germany and the Soviet Union, along with other countries with ethnic Slavs, who were considered "Untermenschen" (subhuman) according to Nazi racial ideology.
-Moreover, the anti-Semitic Nazis associated ethnic Jews with both communism and financial capitalism, both of which they opposed.
+Moreover, the antisemitic Nazis associated ethnic Jews with both communism and financial capitalism, both of which they opposed.
 Nazi theory held that Slavs in the Soviet Union were being ruled by "Jewish Bolshevik" masters.
 Hitler had spoken of an inevitable battle for the acquisition of land for Germany in the east.
 The resulting manifestation of German anti-Bolshevism and an increase in Soviet foreign debts caused a dramatic decline in German–Soviet trade.
 Imports of Soviet goods to Germany fell to 223 million ℛℳ in 1934 by the more isolationist Stalinist regime asserting power and by the abandonment of postwar Treaty of Versailles military controls, both of which decreased Germany's reliance on Soviet imports.

+In 1935 Germany, after a previous German–Polish declaration of non-aggression, Hermann Göring proposed a military alliance with Poland against the Soviet Union, but this was rejected.

 In 1936, Germany and Fascist Italy supported the Spanish Nationalists in the Spanish Civil War, but the Soviets supported the Spanish Republic.
-Thus, the Spanish Civil War became a proxy war between Germany and the Soviet Union.
-In 1936, Germany and Japan entered the Anti-Comintern Pact, and they were joined a year later by Italy.
+As such, the Spanish Civil War became a proxy war between Germany and the Soviet Union.
+In 1936, Germany and Japan entered the Anti-Comintern Pact. and they were joined a year later by Italy, despite Italy having previously signed the Italo-Soviet Pact.